SycuroLab/metassemble/README.md

 # metassemble

-Snakemake pipeline for assembly of metagenomic data.
+Bioinformatics pipeline for assembly of shotgun metagenomic data, using [metaSPAdes](https://www.ncbi.nlm.nih.gov/pubmed/28298430) and [MetaQUAST](https://www.ncbi.nlm.nih.gov/pubmed/26614127).

 ## Overview

-This pipeline designed to automate and control the submission of processes to the Synergy server at the University of Calgary.
+This pipeline is written in snakemake and designed to automate and control the submission of processes to the Synergy server at the University of Calgary.
 Developed by Alana Schick for the lab of Dr. Laura Sycuro.

 Input: paired-end fastq files.